emmajanedrews/base-template/_posts/2017-09-08-why-consider-a-move-to-delaware.md

   plenty of them in Delaware.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Don+Williams/+Videos/2017/September/Don+Williams+Group-+Why+Consider+a+Move+to+Delaware%253F.mp4
-pullquote: The reasons why people are moving here are plain to see.
+pullquote: It's plain to see why people are moving to the Delaware coast.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true